GCGCNStart

 Start with the question behind the search

-Most people are not just looking for a hospital name.
-They are trying to avoid the wrong next step.
+Most people need more than a hospital name.
+They need to avoid the wrong next step.

 A hospital name is only one part of the answer.
 You also need to know whether care close to home is enough, whether a national center may add value, whether insurance will cover the visit, what can change the bill, and who handles follow-up after you leave.